Computer America: History

 Craig Crossman began as a professional entertainer and singer.
 He later attained a Bachelor of Science in Computer Science from Florida Atlantic University.
 Additionally, Craig was a contributing editor for several tech magazines.
-His articles grew to a weekly column in the Miami Herald in the 1980s, one of the top ten newspapers in the USA at the time.
+His articles grew to a weekly column in the Miami Herald in the 1980s, one of the top ten newspapers in the US at the time.
 The column was picked up by Knight Ridder (acquired by McClatchy Tribute), and the column reached a national readership once syndicated.

 In 1991, Craig approached a local radio station, WJNO, about starting a tech radio program that eventually became Computer America.
 After a few years, the American Forum Radio Network approached him about syndicating during weekends.
 The national show entertained live audiences from several venues in South Florida, including The Roof Garden club and Palm Beach Atlantic University.

 The show changed networks several times as a result of various mergers and acquisitions, and in 2012 the decision was made to self-syndicate.